 The AAO believes that orthodontic care should always be performed under the direct supervision of an orthodontist.
 Regular orthodontic check-ups throughout treatment best serve the patient and allow the treating orthodontist to monitor not only tooth movement but also the patient’s overall oral health, including hygiene issues that may impact treatment decisions.

 The AAO is a professional association of orthodontists dedicated to, among other things, “improving the health of the public by promoting quality orthodontic care, the importance of overall oral healthcare, and advocating for the public interest.”
 Your health and well-being are extremely important.
 Remember that orthodontic treatment is not a product or device – orthodontic treatment is a professional, medical service.

 When your care is personally supervised by an orthodontist who is a member of the American Association of Orthodontists, you are assured that your orthodontist spent years in a post-doctoral residency program focused on providing orthodontic treatment to patients.

 Before making any decision about orthodontic treatment, consider doing some research and having an in-person consultation with a member of the American Association of Orthodontists.
 Find an AAO orthodontist near you.

 Visit a Physical Location

-Mail order orthodontic systems are not bad, but they have flaws.
-It’s always best to come into a physical location and receive that personalized care from the orthodontist.
-The primary goal is to create the most accurate and precise system that you can get and reduce your treatment time but still get maximum results.
-In-person visits will give you way more advantages than trying to do it by mail.
-If it’s not possible for you to come into a physical location, then yes, by all means, order aligners or braces by mail and do the best you can.
+Mail-order orthodontic systems sure have flaws.
+It’s always best to come into a physical location and receive personalized care from an orthodontist.
+The primary goal is to create the most accurate and precise treatment system that you can get and reduce your treatment time but still get maximum results.
+In-person visits for orthodontics will give you way more advantages than trying to do it by mail-order.

 Schedule Your Orthodontic Appointment